Evan450/SCP-SuperComputer-Project-/README.md

 clear
 Usage: clear
-Description: Clears the output window (or terminal).
+Description: Clears the output window or terminal.

 quarantine
 Usage: quarantine <on|off> [target]
-Description: Toggles quarantine mode on either all nodes (when no target is provided) or a specific node (when a target session ID is provided).
+Description: Toggles quarantine mode.
+If no target is specified, the command is broadcast to all nodes; otherwise, it targets a specific node (matched by session ID).
 A timed prompt awaits confirmation on remote nodes.

 cal
 Usage: cal <expression>
-Description: Safely evaluates arithmetic expressions using a restricted evaluation function.
+Description: Safely evaluates an arithmetic expression using a restricted evaluation function.

 addcmd
 Usage: addcmd <command_name> <lambda code>
-Description: Allows you to register new commands.
-Newly added commands require approval to be activated in subsequent sessions.
+Description: Registers a new external command.
+New commands require approval before they become active in subsequent sessions.

 switch_role
 Usage: switch_role <master|worker>
 Description: Switches the node's role within the cluster.

-External & User-Defined Commands
-SCP supports adding external commands via the addcmd command.
-When a new command is detected:

-The script prompts for approval (if ran interactively).
-Unapproved commands will not be executed until confirmed.
-These commands are saved in the user_cmds.json file for persistence.

-User Interface Details

-CUI (Console User Interface):
-Utilizes the curses library to show current node status, a dynamic prompt, and output window.
-Note: If --role isn’t specified, a warning is issued and defaults to master mode.

-GUI (Graphical User Interface):
-Uses tkinter to create a window with an output text box, input field, and a send button for command entry.
+Note: The handshake process (for updating the auth token) is handled automatically and is not exposed as a user command.

 Networking & Distributed Tasks

 Discovery:
-Nodes broadcast and listen on UDP port 50000 for service discovery.
-Discovered nodes are tracked with a timeout cleanup mechanism.
+Nodes use UDP on port 50000 to broadcast a discovery message.
+Each message includes an HMAC to validate its authenticity.
+Discovered nodes are tracked and cleaned up if inactive.

 Task Communication:

-TCP port 50001 is used for sending and receiving JSON-based task requests and responses (e.g., node self-check, quarantine commands).
+TCP port 50001 is used for sending and receiving JSON-based task requests and responses.
+If TLS is enabled, these connections are secured.

 Timed Input for Remote Commands:
-Remote quarantine requests use a timed prompt (10 seconds) to await a user’s decision.
-If no response is received, the command is declined by default.
+Remote quarantine requests employ a timed prompt (10 seconds) to await a response; lack of input results in the command being declined.

+Security & Rate Limiting

+TLS Encryption:
+Wraps TCP sockets to secure communications (requires valid certificate and key files in SCP_config).

+HMAC Verification:
+Ensures that discovery messages and certain task communications are authentic by using the shared authentication token.

+Handshake Refresh:
+Every 5 minutes, the authentication token is updated via a secure handshake process with all discovered nodes.

+Rate Limiting:
+Limits the number of allowed connections from a single IP within a given window to help prevent abuse.

 Configuration & Logging

 Configuration Folder:
-All persistent data, such as logs and user commands, is stored in the SCP_config directory.
+Persistent data such as logs and user-defined commands are stored in the SCP_config directory.

 Log Files:
-The scp.log file records startup details, command executions, errors, and node discovery events.
+The scp.log file records startup details, command executions, errors, node discovery events, and security-related events.

 Troubleshooting & Debugging

 Error Logging:
-Check the scp.log file for detailed error messages and activity logs.
+Refer to the scp.log file for detailed error messages and system logs.

 Common Issues:

 Missing dependencies may prevent the GUI or CUI from launching.
-Incorrect command-line arguments can be resolved by referring to the help message.
+Incorrect command-line arguments can usually be resolved by reviewing the help message (help command).

 Final Notes

 Versioning:
-This manual applies to SCP version 4.6a.
-Future updates might introduce new features or modifications, please note that I will attempt to keep this manual as up-to-date as possible though, I am only a one-man-army, so please do not expect it to be soon.
+This manual applies to SCP version 4.8a.
+Future updates may introduce additional features or modifications.

 Support & Contributions:

-Contributions, bug reports, and/or feature requests are welcome.
-Please open an issue or submit a pull request on GitHub.
+Contributions, bug reports, and feature requests are welcome.
+Please open an issue report or submit a pull request on GitHub.